Vedant-code/Digital-Concierge/replit.md

 This is a full-stack digital concierge application built for luxury hotel guest services.
 The application features an AI-powered chat interface that helps guests with information about amenities, services, policies, and local attractions.
 It includes both text and voice input capabilities, with a knowledge base system for managing hotel assets and information.

 The system is designed as a modern web application with a React frontend and Express backend, using TypeScript throughout for type safety and better development experience.
+The project has been configured for deployment on both Replit and Vercel platforms.

+## Recent Changes (Aug 13, 2025)
+- ✅ Fixed voice input functionality - speech recognition now properly sends transcribed messages
+- ✅ Resolved conversation display distortion with proper message alignment and avatars
+- ✅ Connected suggestion buttons to chat functionality for seamless user experience
+- ✅ Prepared Vercel deployment with serverless API routes in `/api/` directory
+- ✅ Created comprehensive deployment documentation for Vercel platform

 # User Preferences